kartikekishore/kartikekishore/README.md

 ### 🙋‍♂️ About Me

 - 🔭 I’m currently working as an **SDE**, building scalable applications with **Java & the Spring Framework**.
-- 🌱 I enjoy solving problems and keeping my skills sharp with **Competitive Programming**.
+- 🌱 I enjoy solving problems and keeping my skills sharp with **Sports Programming**.
 - 🎓 I graduated with a degree in Computer Science & Engineering from **IIT (ISM) Dhanbad**.
 - ⚡ Fun fact: I believe the best code is not just functional, but also clean and elegant.